 Certainly, it is suspicious if the woman you do not know ask you for money.
 But in this case, the man initially offers his support.
 Why is the woman suspious now if she aks for money for her English classes?
 Moreover, if the woman does not speak English they need the translation services.
 The translation fees are in proper, as well.
 As a single mother, she cannot pay for English cources and translation.
 The life in Ukraine is harder than in the Western countries.

 Conclusion: I see no reason to think that Victoria is a scam.

-Feel free to ask Krystyna, your Ukrainian dating expert (s. here: Contact)
+Questions?
+Feel free to ask Krystyna, your International dating blogger 🙂 (s. here: Contact Krystyna)